Find out more about our library services, facilities and resources

 Click here for information about accessibility tools on Apple devices

-This free resource (note that not all recommended resources are free) from DnA is recommended by the University of Cambridge Accessibility and Disability Resource Centre, who often suggest it to students at Cambridge.
+This free resource (note that not all recommended resources are free) is recommended by the University of Cambridge Accessibility and Disability Resource Centre, who often suggest it to students at Cambridge.

 Why not try adding a screen tinting option to your desktop or web browser and save your eyes some stress?
 Or add a text-to-speech plug-in to check your web content for accessibility?